 I am not a tax attorney or tax consultant.
-I’m merely an undergraduate student at the University of Pennsylvania, and the Co-Chair of the International Student Advisory Board.
+This post was written while I was an undergraduate student at the University of Pennsylvania, and Co-Chair of the International Student Advisory Board.

 IRS Form 1098-T, which educational institutions issue to students as a tuition statement for tax purposes, is used by many American families to claim educational credits or deductions on their federal tax returns.

 Should international students have this form?

 Universities often will choose not to issue this tuition statement to international students because those students can’t do anything with it.
 This is, however, an incorrect generalization.

 Are international students able to use this form for anything?